kens823/FakeSF86/README.md

 All generated information is based on public domain or unclassified data.
-Revisions and coding guidance were refined with external assistance, ChatGPT provided coding revision assistance as well.
+ChatGPT provided coding revision/guidance assistance as well.